kurnia-dev/codewithzain.github.io/src/content/blog/react-server-components-deep-dive.md

 - Can handle user interactions
 - Re-render based on state changes

+> **Important**: Server Components are the default in the App Router.
+You only need to add `'use client'` when you need browser-specific features.

 ## Implementation Example

+Here's how you can structure your components:

 ```jsx
 // ServerComponent.js (runs on server)